 Processor - A small chip that drives the 4D Systems displays.
 Its basic job is to two flexible sheets coated with a resistive material and separated by an air gap uUSB-PA5-II - A USB to Serial-TTL UART bridge converter.
-Designed to work with 4D Systems display modules.
-It provides the user with multi baud rate serial data
+It provides the user with multi baud rate serial data up to 3M baud rate, and access to additional signals such as flow control in a convenient 10 pin 2.54mm (0.1") pitch Dual-In-Line package.